 Heart rate, also know as pulse rate, refers to the speed at which your heart is beating, or in other words, the number of heartbeats expressed as beats per minute (bpm).
 Your heart rate varies depending on your body’s physical needs at any given moment, and in response to other factors in your life.

 Factors that can influence heart rate include:

 - Body position (standing up or lying down)

 - Body size

 - Food and drink

 Your resting heart rate (RHR) is a simple, easy-to-measure indicator of your cardiovascular health.
 A healthy heart that is in good shape doesn’t have to beat as often to pump blood to the body.
 A healthy heart is strong and more efficient, pumping more blood at a higher rate while efficiently circulating oxygen throughout your body.
+The calculation of your resting heart rate is crucial to understanding results you would receive from an activity monitor or heart rate chest strap.
 Be aware, however, that a RHR that is too low and is not a result of achieving a high level of fitness can mean that the heart’s natural pacemaker is not working correctly.

 How to Calculate Your Resting Heart Rate